 In 30 seconds, and often less, a buyer computes random associations and impressions on the way to their destination.
 Their mind is tracking through any number of data points:

+“Are those Air Force gliders?
+No… they’re trainers.
 Why are they practicing stalls?
-Do they do that above that house?
+Will they do that above my house?”

-Oh man, is the HOA that weak with that guy over there – waaaaaait, there isn’t an HOA?
+“Geesh, the HOA is weak with that guy over there – waaaaaait, there isn’t an HOA? “

 These are the thoughts of a buyer engaging the clutch before running away.
 These are not the sorts of impressions that create lasting attachments, or set a buyer down the path towards a contemplated series of events that result in a home closing.

-As a seller, you have the obligation to enter the imagination-space of the buyer.
+Sellers have the obligation to enter the imagination-space of buyers.